caltechlibrary/ames/README.md

 Runs reports on Caltech Library repositories.
 Current reports:

 - doi_report: Records (optionally filtered by year) and their DOIs.
-- creator_report: Finds records where ORCIDS are known but not included.
-Also lists cases where an author has two ORCIDS
+- creator_report: Finds records where an Eprints Creator ID has an ORCID but it is not included on all records.
+Also lists cases where an author has two ORCIDS.
 - file_report: Records that have potential problems with the attached files
 - status_report: Reports on any records with an incorrect status in feeds

 #### Usage

 Type something like `python run_coda_report.py doi_report thesis report.tsv -year 1977-1978`

 - The first option is the report type